unikraft/loupe/README.md

 are made in a Docker container.

 Loupe stores analysis results in a custom database.
-A Loupe database is nothing more than a git repository with a particular layout.
+A Loupe database is nothing more than a git repository with a [particular layout]().
 We offer an online, open [database](https://github.com/unikraft/loupedb) maintained by the community.
 Feel free to pull request your analysis results!

+### Loupe is not your regular strace!

+- Loupe supports stubbing/faking analysis (Loupe is not a *passive* observer)
+- Loupe goes beyond system call granularity
+- Loupe supports replication to obtain results stable across runs
+- Loupe offers an infrastructure for reproducibility and sharing of results

+### ASPLOS'24 Paper

 Loupe is the result of a collaboration between The University of Manchester, Liège Université, University Politehnica of Bucharest, and Unikraft.io.
 It has